-The burrs are held firmly in place facing each other within the grinder and rotate at speed to grind the coffee.
-The gap between the burrs, will be roughly the size the coffee is ground down to before it exits the grinder.
+If you are now grinding your own coffee being able to visually recognise a good grind for your brewer is a great starting point.
+Providing you have invested in a good quality burr grinder, whether that be electric or hand, you can easily make adjustments.The burrs are held firmly in place facing each other within the grinder and rotate at speed to grind the coffee.
+The gap between the burrs will be roughly the size the coffee is ground down to before it exits the grinder.
 For an even extraction we need a grind that is as uniform as possible with a minimal amount of ‘fines’ (dusty particles).
 Grinders with blades that chop up the coffee will not achieve a uniform grind in the same way.

-Dialling in is the term we use to make adjustments to the grind that ensure we achieve a good extraction.
-As mentioned 18-22% is our goal but unless you are armed with a refractometer and extract mojo software you are unlikely to know for sure that you are in this golden zone….
+When we make changes to the grind we are moving the blades closer together (finer) or further apart (coarser); simple!
+It is usually indicated on electric grinders how to do this and on a hand grinder it is as simple as tightening or loosening the nut that hold the blades together.
+Dialling in is the term we use to make adjustments to the grind that ensures we achieve a good extraction.
+As mentioned, 18-22% is our goal but unless you are armed with a refractometer and extract mojo software you are unlikely to know for sure that you are in this golden zone….
 It basically comes down to taste.

 Natural acids are released very easily during brewing and therefore extract first.
-Under extracted coffee will be watery and sour.
+Under-extracted coffee will be watery and sour.
 Caffeine is also released early on so at the same time under-extracted coffee can be bitter.
-As we over extract, taking too much from the bean, bitterness overwhelms the brew.
+As we over-extract, taking too much from the bean, bitterness overwhelms the brew.

-Please note that coffee is naturally bitter and a gentle bitterness is pleasing like an olive or grapefruit.
+Please note that coffee is naturally bitter, and a gentle bitterness is pleasing like an olive or grapefruit.
 Acidity can also be pleasing like a crisp white wine.
-Sometimes achieving the perfect extraction is termed as ‘hitting the sweet spot’ drawing out and maximising the natural sweetness of the coffee whilst balancing bitterness and acidity without the extremes of either.
+Sometimes achieving the perfect extraction is termed as ‘hitting the sweet spot’: drawing out and maximising the natural sweetness of the coffee whilst balancing bitterness and acidity without the extremes of either.